mpizenberg/static-site-zola/content/projects/spandex.md

 - go to the generated example (`cd example`)
 - build the pdf (`spandex build`)

-The output will be saved to `output.pdf`, and you can have fun with your `main.dex` file and re-running `spandex build`.
+The output will be saved to `output.pdf`.
+You can play with the `main.dex` file and re-run `spandex build`.

 [homepage]: https://rust-spandex.github.io/

 ### Long term future

-There are some basic features that will need to be included (like lists, code blocks, includes, images, etc...) but here are some features that we would like to have on the long term:
+Some basic features will need to be supported such as includes, lists, code blocks, maths and images.
+Here are some features that we would also like to have on the long term:

-- vector graphics like TikZ, or possibility to include SVG
+- vector graphics like TikZ, or ability to include SVG
-- possibility to write plugins in Rust
+- ability to write plugins in Rust / WebAssembly
 - parallel compilation
 - incremental compilation
-- online editor using WASM
+- online editor using